flakeworks/symbol-os/README.md

 ## The Alternate Lineage of Computing

 - Instead of assembly instruction sets, their machines were built on **graph-based processors**.
-- Instead of enriched syntactic appearance, they embraced a model where the **meaning of constructs** mattered more than the symbols used to write them.
+- Instead of glittering syntactic appearance, they embraced a programming model where the **meaning of constructs** mattered more than the symbols used to write them.
 - Instead of windows and icons, their operating systems presented a **map of active graphs**, sometimes arranged in recursive, fractal patterns for navigation.

 In this timeline, syntax was seen as a surface detail.
 What truly mattered was **semantics — the structure of meaning that could be executed directly as a graph**.